joshw52/XSS-Keylogger-App/README.md

 # React and Flask Keylogger App

-This Proof-of-Concept application will allow a user to create Cross-Site Scripting (XSS) payloads for recording keystrokes, as well as view logs of recorded keystrokes sent from vulnerable web applications with the payload running.
+This Proof-of-Concept application allows a user to create Cross-Site Scripting (XSS) payloads that can recording keystrokes, steal cookies, etc.  Exfiltrated data from a XSS payload will then be sent to the server, where a user can view logs of recorded keystrokes as well as other data sent from the payload.

 ## App Setup

-Just run `docker-compose up --build`, and access the application at `http://localhost:5173`.
+Run `docker-compose up --build` to set up the client and server, then go to  `http://localhost:5173` to access the application.

 ## Basic App Usage

-You will need to register a username and password at `/register`.
-Then login at `/login` with the account you created.
+Register a username and password at `/register`.
+Then login at `/login` with the new account.

-Here, there are currently three pages, `Logs`, `Payloads`, and `Settings`.
+The app has three pages: `Logs`, `Payloads`, and `Settings`.
 You can create XSS payloads in the `Payloads` page that will log keystrokes in a vulnerable application, as well as grab cookies, local storage, and session storage, and then send them back to the server.
 Then this information can be viewed in the `Logs` page.
+User settings can be updated in `Settings`.

 ## Logs Page

-The Logs page is where you can view recorded keystrokes sent from a XSS payload to the server.
-Each log will display the host, time of log, User Agent, keystrokes, cookies, and storage data (local and session storage).
+The Logs page displays recorded keystrokes sent from a XSS payload to the server.
+Each log displays the host, time of log, User Agent, keystrokes, cookies, and storage data (local and session storage).
 You can filter by host or a search term, which will search through the keystrokes, cookies, local storage, and session storage data.

 You can also click a row to view the keystrokes, cookies, and local and session storage data in a modal.
 There's an option to process keystrokes, where `ENTER` characters will be converted to newlines, and for each `BACKSPACE`, a character will be deleted.
 Below you can see an example of keystrokes before they've been processed and after.